Robinterra/yama/README.md

 ## Example

-A Example Project with Arduino Uno [Blinking Led](https://github.com/Robinterra/blinkledyama)
+ - A Example Project with Arduino Uno [Blinking Led](https://github.com/Robinterra/blinkledyama)
+ - A Example Project run on STM32F401 [ARM Test](https://github.com/Robinterra/blinkledYamaSTM32.git)

 ### A Yama Code snippet:
  - The using "System" is for the types: int and bool.